AR Yusuf

-AR Yusuf Bangladeshi politician who was a minister.
+AR Yusuf (1 January 1932 – 11 January 2002) was a Bangladeshi barrister and politician.
+He served as a minister of civil aviation and tourism in 1985.

 Early life and education

-He was born on 1 January 1932.
+Yusuf was born on 1 January 1932.
 He completed his matriculation in 1948.
 He passed intermediate in 1950.
-He later obtained an Bachelor of Arts (B.A.) from Jagannath College.
-He later got an Master of Arts degree in Political Science from University of Dhaka.
-In 1965 he obtained an Bar at Law degree from the United Kingdom.
+He later obtained a bachelor's degree from Jagannath College.
+He later got an Master of Arts degree in political science from the University of Dhaka.
+In 1965, he obtained an Bar at Law degree from the United Kingdom.

 Political life

-AR Yusuf was the Minister of Law, Justice and Parliamentary Affairs of Bangladesh from 19 January 1985 to 18 February 1985.
-He was the Minister of Civil Aviation and Tourism of Bangladesh from 19 January 1985 to 11 October 1985.
+Yusuf was the minister of law, justice and parliamentary affairs of Bangladesh from 19 January 1985 to 18 February 1985.
+He was the minister of civil aviation and tourism from 19 January 1985 to 11 October 1985.